UNIVERSITY POLICY STATEMENT

 All members of the University community and guests are responsible for knowing and understanding the University's Sexual Harassment and Other Prohibited Conduct policy.
-Employees and faculty members who do not understand the policy should contact their department head or director.
-Department heads or directors who need assistance in understanding, interpreting, or applying the policy should contact the Office of Diversity and Affirmative Action.
-Students who do not understand the policy should contact the Office of Student Judicial Services.
+Questions about the policy may be directed to the University's Title IX Coordinator or to the Office of Diversity and Affirmative Action.

 RESPONSIBILITY FOR IMPLEMENTATION

 The president of the University is responsible for the overall implementation of this policy.
 The president is authorized to adopt and implement appropriate complaint and enforcement procedures.
 Each vice president, dean, director, department head, and other supervisory personnel has responsibility for implementation of this policy within their areas of responsibility.
-The director of diversity and affirmative action, director of student judicial services, executive director of human resources and assistant vice president for academic affairs are responsible for the administration and enforcement of this policy.
+Title IX Coordinator, Director of Diversity and Affirmative Action, Associate Vice President for Student Affairs,, Vice-President of Human Resources and Assistant Vice President for Academic Affairs are responsible for the administration and enforcement of this policy.

 SCOPE OF POLICY COVERAGE